 Denver: Finally, Susan.
 In picking up a little bit on what you just said, with the stakes being so high around so many issues at the moment but the temperature is pretty high as well.
 Do you anticipate an uptake in activity or maybe even a surge of philanthropists becoming involved in advocacy campaigns?

 Susan: I do.
 I start with the premise that philanthropy has a positive and important role to play in society but it is not an absolute good.
 About 10 years ago, we wrote a piece in the Harvard Business Review called Galvanizing Philanthropy where we talked about some of those hazards.
 Unlike businesses, there are no customers for philanthropy to be accountable to.
 Unlike government, there are no voters.
-Unlike the private sector where there are no investors, no shareholders.
+Unlike the private sector, there are no investors, no shareholders.
 Legally, by design, philanthropists have wide latitude to engage in this way.
 I think though that that is not unfettered good.
 Those risks are real.
 At the same time, this latitude gives donors incredible freedom to experiment in ways that the government can’t experiment.
 Think about these public parks, public art, public health clinics.
-We wrote a piece last year as well for the Harvard Business Review called Audacious Philanthropy which was 15 success stories for how philanthropists can change the world.
-Car Seats and all these other things.
-What it requires is, it can be done the way it’s always been done.
-I think people are looking at the landscape right now and saying, we need to change.
-Philanthropy at its worse is top down, it is tone deaf.
-It is personally driven.
-It’s unresponsive to the community; all those things are true.
+We wrote a piece last year as well for the Harvard Business Review called Audacious Philanthropy, which was 15 success stories for how philanthropists can change the world: car seats and all these other things.
+What it requires though is that it can’t be done the way it’s always been done.
+I think people are looking at the landscape right now and saying we need to change.
+Philanthropy at its worse is top down; it is tone deaf, it is personally driven, it’s unresponsive to the community–all those things are true.
 But at its best, philanthropists can work with the communities they want to benefit.
-They can flip that narrative and partners differently, help communities and help different constituencies achieve their full potential in a way that government alone can’t do and the corporate world alone can’t do.
-So I think the real question is in this moment, what is the highest and best use of filling the role that flexible philanthropy can play mindful of all the pitfalls and the complexities in order to rebuild our democracy?
-I will end with a line from Daren Walker who is the incredible thoughtful visionary head of the Ford Foundation.
+They can flip that narrative and partner differently, help communities and help different constituencies achieve their full potential in a way that government alone can’t do and the corporate world alone can’t do.
+So I think the real question is in this moment, what is the highest and best use of the role that flexible philanthropy can play, mindful of all the pitfalls and the complexities in order to rebuild our democracy.
+I will end with a line from Darren Walker who is the incredible thoughtful visionary head of the Ford Foundation.
 His words from probably a year ago resonate with me which is, “At the core of our democracy is hope, and our greatest threat is not terrorism or an outside pandemic.
-It’s hopelessness because when society becomes hopeless, people do desperate things.”
+It’s hopelessness, because when society becomes hopeless, people do desperate things.”
 So, how can philanthropy at its best help build a strong civil society, and how can philanthropy’s role in advocacy with government be used for that good?
 I do think that we all have a role in that conversation.

 Denver: A good question to leave us with.